 Sin is doing wrong or failing to do right according to God’s standards.
 The devil (our adversary, Satan) loves to create chaos by tempting Christians to sin.

 He wants us to be like him, and he wants to bless us, but sin often stands in the way.
 The Lord will discipline us or allow the consequences for our misdeeds to teach us a lesson and bring us back to him.
-It also serves as an example and warning to others.
+The results of sin also serve as an example and warning to others.

 Sin’s Chaos and Calamity